 2.2.4 Analyze the pots daily seeking dead insects.

-NOTE: Observe the remaining larvae in the colony for invertebrate pathological signs to make sure EPF did not previously infect the insects.
+NOTE: Observe the remaining larvae in the colony daily for invertebrate pathological signs to make sure the insects are not infected.
 As an alternative, control pots with sterile soil can be included in the study to check the health status of the insect larvae.

 2.2.5 Remove dead insects and superficially sterilize them with 0.5% sodium hypochlorite for 1 min.
 Place the sterile insects in a humid chamber at 25 ± 1 °C and relative humidity ≥ 80% for 7 days to favor the exteriorization of entomopathogenic fungi (mycosis).